l3uddz/plex_autoscan/README.md

       curl -d "eventType=Manual&filepath=/mnt/unionfs/Media/Movies/Shut In (2016)/Shut In (2016) - Bluray-1080p.x264.DTS-GECKOS.mkv" http://ipaddress:3468/0c1fa3c9867e48b1bb3aa055cb86`
       ```

 `SERVER_IGNORE_LIST` - List of paths or filenames to ignore when a requests is sent to Plex Autoscan manually (see above).
-Case senstive.
+Case sensitive.

   - For example, `curl -d "eventType=Manual&filepath=/mnt/unionfs/Media/Movies/Thumbs.db" http://ipaddress:3468/0c1fa3c9867e48b1bb3aa055cb86` would be ignored if `Thumbs.db` was in the ignore list.